How Long Does DMT Stay in Your System?

 The detection window for DMT varies widely, depending on:

-• the dosage: It takes longer to clear a high dose of DMT.
+• Dosage: It takes longer to clear a high dose of DMT.

-• metabolism: People with fast metabolisms will process the drug more quickly.
+• Metabolism: People with fast metabolism will process the drug more quickly.

 Can I flush DMT out of my body?